SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

     Comparison of PCA 2D projections of latent representations for sampled segmented sentences from ROCStories (Blue), their paraphrases (Green), and out-of-domain (OOD) sentences sampled from CNN/Daily Mail (Orange) under three training paradigms: Vanilla training, Noise Robust training, and Noise Robust + Contrastive learning.
 The red trajectory illustrates the denoising path of the sentence 'David noticed he had put on a lot of weight recently.'
 The trajectory is annotated with noise ratios, where 1.0 (Lighter Red) represents pure Gaussian noise and 0.0 (Darker Red) indicates no noise.
 (Image source: <a href="https://arxiv.org/pdf/2412.11333">Zhu et al., 2024</a>)
 </div>

-A contemporary work from Meta, [Large Concept Model](https://ai.meta.com/research/publications/large-concept-models-language-modeling-in-a-sentence-representation-space/), uses a similar paradigm.
+A contemporaneous work from Meta, [Large Concept Model](https://ai.meta.com/research/publications/large-concept-models-language-modeling-in-a-sentence-representation-space/), uses a similar paradigm.
 They perform diffusion over **concepts** — which is pretty much the same idea as **segments** in my work.
 Definitely check out their paper!
 They provide a model pre-trained on way more data than I had access to.
 In their work, they use a multimodal and multilingual encoder [SONAR](https://arxiv.org/abs/2308.11466) (*definitely more powerful than the Flan-T5 encoder we were using*) to generate concept embeddings.

 <div class="row mt-2">
     <div class="col-sm-12 col-md-10 mt-6 mt-md-0 mx-auto">